top of page

 Then I got off the phone, spun in a circle next to my bike, texted everyone I loved, and couldn't stop smiling.
 The sun was out.
 The weather was perfect.
 Stability was finally within reach.

-A company gets my best by default because I always assume best intent.
-But they have to work to keep it.
-If that trust is broken, I’ll find a new job.
+I've always worked hard and I always will.
+I believe in doing things right, owning mistakes, giving the same effort in my last two weeks as my first.
+What changed is that loyalty is no longer unconditional.
+A company gets my best by default, I still assume good intent, but they have to work to keep it.
+If that trust is broken, I'll find a new job.
 They are just as replaceable as I am.

-It means you’re being honest about what you can and won’t tolerate.
-It means you’re rebuilding trust slowly, including trust in yourself.
+If you're in Phase 3: rebuilding doesn't mean everything is fixed.
+It means you're choosing with intention again.
+Being honest about what you can and can't tolerate.
+Rebuilding trust slowly including trust in yourself.

-It’s about building something you don’t have to recover from.
+This phase isn't about proving anything.
+It's about building something you don't have to recover from.

 Related Posts